Hunter Biden: Relationships

 In 1993, Biden married Kathleen Buhle.
 They have three daughters: Naomi (named after Biden's sister), Finnegan, and Maisey.
 The couple formally separated in October 2015, and divorced in 2017.
 Buhle's 2022 memoir If We Break documents her account of the relationship.
-Biden began a relationship with his brother's widow Hallie Olivere Biden in 2016.
+In 2016, Biden began a relationship with his brother's widow, Hallie Olivere Biden.
 The relationship ended in 2019.

-Between 2017 and 2018, Biden also had a romantic relationship with Zoë Kestan.
+Between 2017 and 2018, Biden had relationships with Zoë Kestan and Lunden Alexis Roberts.
+The relationship with Roberts resulted in the birth of Biden's fourth daughter, in August 2018.

-Biden has a fourth daughter, born in August 2018 in Arkansas, to Lunden Alexis Roberts.
 Biden initially denied that the child was his, but a DNA test, conducted as part of a paternity suit filed in May 2019 by Roberts, confirmed he is the father.
 The lawsuit was settled in March 2020 after Biden agreed to pay Roberts $20,000 a month in child support.
 Biden filed a motion in September 2022 to reduce his child support payments, on the basis of reduced income; Roberts opposed this request and also petitioned the Arkansas court to change the child's surname to Biden, so that his daughter might benefit from associations with Biden's family.

-In June 2023, Biden and Roberts settled the dispute.
-As part of the settlement, Biden agreed to give several of his paintings to his daughter and pay an undisclosed monthly amount in child support until the daughter turns 18.
+Biden and Lunden Roberts reached a settlement in June 2023 in which Biden agreed to give several of his paintings to their daughter and pay an undisclosed monthly amount in child support until she turns 18.
 Biden also agreed to assist with college tuition.
 Roberts agreed to drop her petition to change their daughter's surname.
-As of December 2024, Biden has not met his daughter with Roberts in-person, and only met with her virtually.
-However, Biden stopped the virtual meetings, which Roberts believes was in response to her publishing a memoir about her relationship with him.
+As of December 2024, Biden has not met his daughter with Roberts in-person, and has only met with her virtually.
+In December 2024, Biden stopped the virtual meetings, which Lunden Roberts believes was in response to her publishing a memoir about her relationship with him.

 Biden married South African filmmaker Melissa Cohen in May 2019, within a week of first meeting her.
 Their son, named Beau in honor of Biden's brother, was born in March 2020 in Los Angeles.